Nathan-Zacharjak/Leetcode/README.md

 - It uses the "Euclidean algorithm", which involves repeatedly dividing the larger number by the smaller number, and replacing the larger number with the remainder, and the smaller number by the original larger number, until one of the numbers becomes 0!
 - How many times can you repeatedly divide something?
 O(log n) times!

+# 1110.
+Delete Nodes And Return Forest
+## Pre/post-order traversal tree node deletion
+- You can use either post or pre-order tree traversal to traverse and safely delete nodes from a tree
+- For pre-order traversal, you need to pass the parent node as a parameter in a traversal call, and check whether the parent was deleted to safely mark it as so, and mark the current node as a new root
+- Post-order traversal, you pass the child node as a return value, and update the parent node's left/right pointer to this value, where the child node already had its possible deletion processed

+# 136. Single Number
+## XOR operator
+- i ^ i = 0
+- xor is commutative! j^i^i = i^j^i = i^i^j = j
+- Use this to simply explain how to do the xor nums trick!
+- You can start with an initial value of 0, since XOR-ing with 0 does nothing!
+0^i = i
+- Bit operators can use the "+=" notation, e.g. result ^= i

+## Large integers
+- When the size of an integer is very large, you need to consider whether it will actually fit in an "int" type variable!
+- int16_t = 16 bits > 10^3
+- int32_t = 32 bits > 10^8
+- int64_t = 64 bits > 10^18

+# 3152.
+Special Array II
+##